Agreed Value vs. Stated Value Car Insurance Policies

 Under an agreed value insurance policy, you receive $100,000, because that’s what you and your insurer agreed was the value of the vehicle.
 Under a stated value insurance policy, you might only receive $25,000, because that was the amount of coverage you stated for the vehicle, and the insurer is only obligated to pay actual cash value or stated value (whichever is lower).

-Pros and Cons of Stated Value Car Insurance
+Advantages and Disadvantages of Stated Value Car Insurance

 - Stated value insurance can be added to your regular car insurance policy without hassle